INM-6/metadata-archivist/README.md

 * Archivist.py: class for orchestrating Explorer, Formatter, and Exporter classes.
 * interpretation_rules.py: Module containing collection of rules as functions to interpreter user defined schema.
 * formatting_rules.py: Module containing collection of rules as functions to format according to interpreted schema.
+* export_rules.py: Module containing collection of rules as functions to export metadata according to user defined format.
 * helper_classes.py: Module containing collection of convenience classes internally used.
 * helper_functions.py: Module containing collection of convenience functions internally used.
 * logger.py: internally used logging class extension.